Southport stabbing: What we know about the victims and suspect

 What do we know about the victims?

 - Three children were killed.
 Two of them, aged six and seven years, died on Monday.
-The third, a girl aged nine years, died Tuesday morning as a result of injuries sustained during the knife attack, Merseyside police said in a statement.
+The third, a girl aged nine years, died Tuesday morning as a result of injuries sustained during the knife attack, Merseyside Police said in a statement.

 - Eight other children were injured.
 Five of them are in critical condition.